FH-Potsdam/is-the-lab-open/docs/authentification.md

-## authentication
+## Authentification

-Currently we have some simple authentication in place so nobody can call the api.
+Currently we have some simple authentification in place so nobody can call the api.
 Create a file under `private/data.json` and add the following content.

     [
       {